 Energy and fuel

-The forest has vast potential to contribute to tomorrow’s energy supply through the development of new energy carriers.
-Today, energy and fuel are a substantial part of Södra’s operations with products that include district heating, electricity, pellets and bark.
-Liquid biofuel is an important part in the drive to achieve national and international targets for reducing climate emissions from the transportation sector.
-By participating in SunPine and Silva, Södra is investing in steady development of increasingly processed energy forms that have a broader sphere of application.
+Forests have a major potential to contribute to future energy supplies through the production of new energy carriers.
+Today, energy and fuel account for a substantial share of Södra’s operations, with products including district heating, electricity, pellets and bark.
+A key part of efforts to achieve the national and international targets for reduced greenhouse gas emissions from the transport sector is the production of liquid biofuels.
+By focusing on the production of biomethanol at the pulp mill at Mönsterås, combined with joint ownership of SunPine and Silva, Södra is investing in the continued development of increasingly refined forms of energy with a wider range of applications.

 Our world is constantly changing.
 There is no way of knowing how.
 What we do know is that we must keep pace with the changes.
 Occasionally, we may need to drive changes.
 Toward this end, Södra invests considerable resources in developing products in new areas.